“Doctrine on Fire:” An Introduction to Protestantism:

 One of the most famous works on the origins of Protestantism began with this literary portraiture: “The man who thus called upon a saint was later to repudiate the cult of the saints.
 He who vowed to become a monk was later to renounce monasticism.
 A loyal son of the Catholic Church, he was later to shatter the structure of medieval Catholicism.
 A devoted servant of the pope, he was later to identify the popes with Antichrist.
 For this young man was Martin Luther.”1

-The late Dr. Roland Bainton’s magnus opus on the Reformation, Here I Stand: A Life of Martin Luther rightly centers the Protestant faith on the extraordinary person of Martin Luther.
+The late Dr. Roland Bainton’s Magnus opus on the Reformation, Here I Stand: A Life of Martin Luther rightly centers the Protestant faith on the extraordinary person of Martin Luther.
 It is hard to overestimate the importance of Martin Luther (1483-1546) to the Reformation and, thus, to Protestantism.
 There were other important figures of course.
-There was Thomas Cranmer (1489-1556), the Archbishop of Canterbury who compiled the Book of Common Prayer, a notable achievement in history which incorporated plenty of Scripture into the week-to-week services of the English Reformed Church There was, of course, John Calvin (1509-1564) of Geneva and John Knox (1513-1572) of Scotland.
+There was Thomas Cranmer (1489-1556), the Archbishop of Canterbury who compiled the Book of Common Prayer, a notable achievement in history that incorporated plenty of Scripture into the week-to-week services of the English Reformed Church There was, of course, John Calvin (1509-1564) of Geneva and John Knox (1513-1572) of Scotland.
 There were lesser-known but quite notable figures of Protestantism such as Ulrich Zwingli (1484-1531) the priest-turned-pastor of Grossmünster in Zürich.
 One of the most influential pastors and theologians to shape much of Protestantism also suffers from name recognition: Martin Bucer (1491-1551) of Strasbourg.

 Remarkable historical events movements are frequently associated with the remarkable leaders who prompted them.
 Protestantism is no different.
 Whether it is the preeminent names of Martin Luther, John Calvin, John Knox, and Thomas Cranmer, or whether other names such as George Whitfield, John Wesley, Charles Wesley, Richard Baxter, Thomas Watson, Dr. Martin Lloyd Jones, the Rev. Billy Graham, Charles Haddon Spurgeon, Dr. D. James Kennedy, or a host of others, there is no denying that certain figures stand out in the history of Protestantism and its continuing development.
 Yet, beyond the leaders, behind the biographies, there was always the idea.
 “Theology on Fire” was the title of a J.I.
 Packer article on the Puritans.
 Such a title is appropriate to introduce the question, “What is Protestantism and Why is it Important?”
 The answer, in a phrase, is embedded within Dr. Packer’s thoughtful phrase.
 Protestantism is an idea, maybe even, “an idea on fire.”
 This “idea on fire,” leads us to consider not merely “a Man” but the “Movement.”